ravishankarramakrishnan/portfolio/index.md

 This Data Set was of from Kaggle on predicting whether the given mail is a Spam or not.
 It was a base NLP task.
 You can [See the Code Here!](https://github.com/ravishankarramakrishnan/Python_Projects_1/blob/master/Spam%20Classification/Spam%20Classification.ipynb/)

-### Recommendation : Recommendation of Skills based on Cosine Similarity
+### Recommendation : Recommendation of Skills based on Cosine Similarity & Collaborative Filtering

 This Data Set was Created from Scratch.
 It was Inspired from MovieLens Dataset.
 Cosine Similarity and Other Distance Metrics was the theme.
 You can [See the Code Here!](https://github.com/ravishankarramakrishnan/Python_Projects_1/blob/master/Skills%20Tech%20Recommendation/Skill%20Recommender%20System.ipynb/)